-where the phase delay $PD$, the group delay $GD$, and the dispersion $D=PD-GD$ are in unit of optical length. $N^w$ is the water vapour refractivity and $\frac{1}{\gamma^w} \equiv \lambda \frac{\partial N^w}{\partial\lambda}$ is its group equivalent.
+Here the phase delay $PD$, the group delay $GD$, and the dispersion $D=PD-GD$ are in units of optical length; $N^w$ is the water vapour refractivity; and $\frac{1}{\gamma^w} \equiv \lambda \frac{\partial N^w}{\partial\lambda}$ is its group equivalent.
 Table \ref{Tab:CoPhasingParam} gives numerical values for the above parameters, derived from the refractive indexes of \citet{Colavita+2004}.
 Figure \ref{Fig:NBandPhasePrediction} illustrates the K-to-N prediction process on a target bright enough in N band to estimate the phase directly from the MATISSE data.

 A similar K-to-L correction is currently not implemented in the MATISSE pipeline.
 Since the water vapour decorrelation from K band to L band is not as strong as to N band \citep[Table 5 in][]{Colavita+2004}, such a correction was not deemed critical to the project.
-Recent developments have however shown that a residual phase jitter correction would certainly help stabilise the MATISSE transfer function, and open the door to higher contrast observations.
+However, recent developments have shown that a residual phase jitter correction would certainly help stabilise the MATISSE transfer function, and open the door to higher contrast observations.